 It’s been an anxious wait for many of the thousands of students across the UK who are receiving their A-level results today.

-In the UK, university applications are down 2% this year, suggesting that students are beginning to explore alternatives to Higher Education.
+In the UK, university applications in 2018 have decreased by 2% – a repeat of the 2016-17 trend which indicates that students are exploring alternatives to Higher Education.

 Whether starting university, beginning vocational training or an apprenticeship, or entering the world of work, A-level results day marks an important milestone in the journey towards a fulfilling career.

 For those who achieve the results they wanted and know what the next step will be, it’s an opportunity for celebration.
 But what about those who miss out, or those who just aren’t sure which way to go?

 At a time when structured education is coming to an end, uncertainty can create a void, leaving students unsure which way to turn.